buttonsrtoys/registrar/README.md

 `registrar` is a lazy registry that binds the lifecycles of its registered models to widgets.

 `registrar` is similar to `get_it` in that it registers and unregisters models.
-The difference is the lifecycle of the instances are bound to its widgets (`Registrar` and `MultiRegistrar`).
+The difference is the lifecycle of the instances are bound to its widgets `Registrar` and `MultiRegistrar`.
 E.g., when the `Registrar` widget is added to the widget tree, it registers its model.
 When it is remove from the tree, it unregisters.

 `registrar` goals:
-- Provide access to models from anywhere in the widget tree.
+- Provide access to models from anywhere.
 - Work well alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.

-## Adding additional ChangeNotifiers
+## Registering models

-To add a model to the registry, add `Registrar` widget tree:
+To add a model to the registry, add a `Registrar` widget to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),